PragmaticPhil/create_microbit_image/README.md

 ... don't blame anyone below for any flaws - they pointed me at things I needed, and they bear no culpability for what I did with them!!!

-... https://github.com/fizban99/microbit_us100/blob/master/us100.py - the first decent example of a uart read I found for micro:bit running microPython.
+... https://github.com/fizban99/microbit_us100/blob/master/us100.py - the first decent example of a uart read I found for micro:bit running microPython that actually worked for me.
+Best Eureka moment for ages, thanks :)

 ...
 Carlospherate - a colleague and well known micro:bit maestro who pointed me out of a dark corner.
 Twice!